Skip to main content

 3. Adequately maintain the surface of the use.

-4. Control any non-stormwater discharges from the use in accordance in accordance with Chapter 4, Article 3, Division 3 of the San Diego Municipal Code.
+4. Control any non-stormwater discharges from the use in accordance with Chapter 4, Article 3, Division 3 of the San Diego Municipal Code.

 5. Sweep out debris from under the use to keep it free and clear of all debris at all times.

 6. Remove unsecured furniture as required by the Streetary Encroachment Maintenance and Removal Agreement.
-Unsecured furniture is not permitted after business hours if the Permit Holder is a business.
+If the Permit Holder is a business, unsecured furniture is not permitted after business hours.

 8. In case of an emergency, upon immediate notice by the City Engineer, remove the Streetary for any immediate operations to ensure public health and safety.
 Removal will be at the applicant's expense.